You’ve got it covered, right?

 A single request to the modern application can create a chain of calls behind the scenes.
 What appears simple can sometimes be incredibly complicated.
 For example, take a look at what happens inside Netflix when you hit play during your latest binge.

 This call chain generates a massive amount of data along its flow path.
 External applications have trouble ingesting it all.
-Instead of solving this problem, most NG-WAFs limit the amount of data they can capture and process, introducing blind-spots that can be leveraged by the attackers to bypass them.
+Instead of solving this problem, most NG-WAFs limit the amount of data they can capture and process, introducing blind-spots the attackers can leverage to bypass them.